TD Ameritrade Review

 If it’s one-on-one help you’re looking for, TD Ameritrade has licensed representatives across the country, so you can stop in and speak to an expert in person — just search the branch locator to find a retail location near you.
 If you'd rather receive advice and support from the comfort of your own home, TD Ameritrade's phone support is available around the clock.

 If you are interested in trading markets overseas, you will have to look elsewhere when selecting your broker.
 However, because TD Ameritrade offers access to every other investment product, it's still worth considering.

 Two-pronged trading platform

 TD Ameritrade offers an excellent set of platforms, but the experience for the user will be bifurcated between two platforms.
 The Trading Architect, TD's main platform, is a powerful tool for trading stock, options, and bonds, but lacks certain features like the ability to trade forex and complex futures.
 TD Ameritrade's other platform thinkorswim, does offer forex and complex future trading, but at the cost of stocks, and more common trading.
 This means if you’re a very active trader, TD Ameritrade requires the use of two platforms to fully manage your portfolio.

 TD Ameritrade vs. Fidelity

 While TD Ameritrade provides a bevy of resources, it doesn’t hold a candle to Fidelity's offerings in that department.
 Fidelity features market research from more than 20 top firms, and the Learning Center covers everything from options trading to margin loans.
-Fidelity is also more expensive per trade — $4.95 compared to TD Ameritrade's commission-free trading.
-TD Ameritrade also ranks higher with Kiplinger, and its mobile apps are unparalleled, so it's still worth considering if you want to keep your trading at your fingertips.
+However, TD Ameritrade ranks higher with Kiplinger, and its mobile apps are unparalleled, so it's still worth considering if you want to keep your trading at your fingertips.